Litaliaa/koreader-user-patches/README.md

 **Features:**
 - Can be set as screensaver/sleep screen (Settings > Screen > Sleep Screen > Wallpaper > Show minimal book stats on sleep screen)
 - When added as wallpaper, it provides background color options (white/black/transparent/random image)
-- Selecting the random image option searches for a `book_receipt_background` folder under the `koreader` folder and randomly picks one of its images as the background; if the folder is missing, the background defaults to transparent
+- Selecting the random image option searches for a `book_receipt_background` folder under the `koreader` folder and randomly picks one of its images as the background; if the folder is missing, the background defaults to transparent.
+(Note: this feature may be broken as I changed the original 'book receipt' name to 'minimal book stats' and haven't tested this feature)

 **Modifications in this fork:**
 – Renamed from "book receipt" to "minimal book stats"